 Dealing with finances and protecting your family’s future when your partner dies.

 According to the Women’s National Commission, an estimated 500 women become widowed in the UK every day.
-But while losing your husband is devastating for any woman, for those who suddenly find themselves dealing with the family finances for the first time, it can also be very frightening.
+But when losing your partner is devastating for any woman, for those who suddenly find themselves dealing with the family finances for the first time, it can also be very frightening.
+The consequences of poor legal planning can be severe for married couples, and disastrous for unmarried ones.

 “There are still a lot of women, particularly among the older generations, who have spent most of their lives without ever making any significant financial decisions,” says Ruth Dolan, a Chartered Financial Planner.